jsmartini/adhoc_dl_plugin_server_practice/README.md

 .so dynamic libraries built with makefiles.

 I wanted to practice .so development and plugin patterns.
+Specifically, I wanted to practice how ffmpeg structures their codebase with function tables.

 To run the echo server: